ludoivca/ludoivca/README.md

 🌱 I’m currently learning new programming languages : R and python!

-⚡ Fun fact: from Rome, living in Tilburg
+⚡ Fun fact: boardgames geek
 <!--
 **ludoivca/ludoivca** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.